Cristinamulas/Amazon-Classifier/README.md

 ## Sentiment Analysis

-I implemented sentiment analysis in my dataset.
-After I will encode positive sentiment as 1 and negative sentiment as 0 so the dataset will have labels for the classification models.
+I implemented sentiment analysis in my dataset for labelling my dataset.
+After I will encode positive sentiment as 1 and negative sentiment as 0.
+These will be the target values for my classification models.

  ![](Screen%20Shot%202020-02-18%20at%204.50.24%20PM.png)